I have no health insurance, what are my options?

 Health Insurance Marketplace

-The Affordable Care Act (ACA), passed in 2010, requires that all American citizens have the opportunity to shop online (or by phone) for the best available insurance coverage to fit their individual needs and budget.
+The health reform law requires that all American citizens have the opportunity to shop online (or by phone) for the best available insurance coverage to fit their individual needs and budget.

 Healthcare.gov will direct you to the Marketplace in your state, pretty seamlessly.
-It's certainly the best place to get started.
-The site will ask you basic questions about your income, your family size, where you live, and will provide an overview of the insurance options (both private and public) for which you qualify.
-You can then make decisions based on your own needs, the needs of your family, and your budget.
+It’s certainly the best place to get started.
+The Marketplace site will ask you basic questions about your income, your family size, where you live, etc. and will provide an overview of the insurance options (both private and public) for which you qualify.
+But ultimately, you will have to make decisions based on your own needs, the needs of your family, and your budget.

 Medicare